organisciak/dissertation/document/1_intro.md

 Doing so will incorporate the body of existing research, my past work in the area, and two new studies of pertinent sub-problems within the larger research problem.

 At the heart of this study is the assumption of honest-but-biased contributors.
-Rather than focusing on finding dishonest or unreliable contributors, a well-studied problem in crowdsourcing, this dissertation focuses
+Rather than focusing on finding dishonest or unreliable contributors, a well-studied problem in crowdsourcing, this dissertation focuses on strategies that understand the quirks and inconsistencies of humans in trying to account data reliability problems.

 Introduction
 =============